BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 1 - v2.pdf.md

 law of the Member States within which they wish to take action, in particular with regard to procedures for the realisation of assets and the informing of employees.

---- Page 109 ---Those powers shall not include the use of force or the right to rule on legal proceedings or disputes.
+--- Page 109 ---
+Those powers shall not include the use of force or the right to rule on legal proceedings or disputes.

 ##### Article 294